codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 **$createdField**

-Specifies which database field should use for keep data record create timestamp.
+Specifies which database field to use for data record create timestamp.
 Leave it empty to avoid update it (even useTimestamps is enabled)

 **$updatedField**